sindreij/crucio/README.md

 # Crucio

-Crucio is a test harness used to see how a webservice behaves when its dependencies has some kind of fault.
+Crucio is a test harness used to see how a webservice behaves when its dependencies has a specific failure mode.

 ## Installation